April 16, 2021

 Don’t be afraid to recognize your employees for a job well done!
 According to an expert study published in the Journal of Personality and Social Psychology, employees who are rewarded consistently for their tasks show a higher interest and engagement at work, resulting in increased productivity and better performance.

 As with EdApp, you can make use of their gamification-based reward system and reward your top-performing employees for earning enough points after taking their gamified training content.
 You can give them large prizes like gadgets or free international trips.
 Or if you’re tight on budget, small rewards such as discount cards and coupons should be enough to acknowledge their performance.
+You can go further and think about something more unique rather than an ordinary international trip.
+The world of digitalization gives us endless varieties for living a truly unique experience and many companies benefit from it by sending their staff members to wild nature hiking trails supported by the Book a Trekking experience guide and routes.

 Investing in the right technologies can dramatically improve workplace productivity.
 They can help simplify tasks and speed up processes without compromising the quality of work.